 SWL statewide portal which provides schools that work with the LLEN with a single, easy to navigate, information and referral point for a diverse range of SWL opportunities uploaded by the LLENs and employers.

 The reformed service that combines a statewide portal and local co-ordination by the LLENs is expected to increase the scale, appropriateness and consistency of SWL placements across Victoria, and better prepare school students for post-school transitions to further education, training and work.

-To search the portal for SWL opportunities by location, industry or course, go to
+portal for SWL opportunities by location, industry or course.

 Locate your local network